-Personality and the conflation of national interests with personal ambition are contributing to the widening gap between Saudi Arabia and the United Arab Emirates.
-It was only a matter of time before Crown Prince Mohammed bin Salman (MBS) would want to go out on his own and no longer be seen as the protĂ©gĂ© of his erstwhile mentor and Emirati counterpart, Abu Dhabi Crown Prince Mohammed bin Zayed (MBZ).
-By the same token, there was little doubt that the prince and future king would want to put to rest any suggestion that the UAE, rather than Saudi Arabia, called the shots in the Gulf and the Middle East.
+Personality and the conflation of national interests with personal ambition are contributing to the widening gap betweenand the .
+It was only a matter of time before Crown Prince Mohammed bin Salman (MBS) would want to go out on his own and no longer be seen as the protégé of his erstwhile mentor and counterpart, Crown Prince Mohammed bin Zayed (MBZ).
+By the same token, there was little doubt that the prince and future king would want to put to rest any suggestion that the , rather than , called the shots in the and the .

 Sultans of the Gulf (Podcast)

 “Our relationship with them is based on strategic depth, shared interests, and most importantly the hope that we could influence them.
 Not the other way around,” Otaiba wrote.
 In a separate email, the ambassador told a former US official that “I think in the long term we might be a good influence on KSA [Kingdom of Saudi Arabia], at least with certain people there.”